stackbit-projects/my-blog-85ada/content/pages/posts/basic-rules-for-walking-in-the-mountains.md

 ---
 title: Logical clocks in TypeScript
 excerpt: >-
-  In the space of distributed systems, the concept of a logical clock has been researched to as a method to implement eventually consistent distributed data stores.
-The idea is that, through the use of a specific data structure and update protocol, we can determine a causal history of application state, and deterministically...
+  The concept of a logical clock has been developed as a technique for managing eventually consistent distributed data stores.
+The idea is that, through the use of a specific data structure and update protocol, we can determine the causal history of a given state, and deterministically...
 date: '2019-04-09'
 thumb_img_path: /images/tomas-yates-Wz1K1owdpGg-unsplash (1).jpg
 thumb_img_alt: A man standing on a rock cliff overlooking a river